Airport Parking vs. Uber/Lyft (2026): The Real Cost Math

 • Edge cases: If your travel includes a pre-dawn departure or a midnight-arrival return, lean parking even on shorter trips.
 If you don’t own a car or can’t easily leave it home, lean rideshare even on longer trips.

 Tip: If you go the parking route, pre-book online.
-Walk-up rates at the same lot are higher, and during peak weeks lots may be full.
-ParkON's pre-book rate is typically well below drive-up.
+Walk-up rates at the same lot are typically 20–40% higher, and during peak weeks lots may be full.
+ParkON’s pre-book rate is the right number to plug into the comparison — not the drive-up rate.

 ParkON is an independent reservation service.
 We don’t operate lots or shuttles — we help travelers compare, reserve, and save at trusted airport parking facilities across the U.S.